Many people think you need to have equity in order to sell your home, "Rent-to-Own".

 Here is the breakdown of how it works:

-First and foremost, you market your property to tenant-buyers in such a way that appeals to them, and in a way that you gives you the competitive edge over your competition.
+First and foremost, you market your property to tenant-buyers in such a way that appeals to

-By having the tenant-buyer put down a sizable payment (the Option fee), you allow them to qualify for your property without having perfect credit, or other appealing terms such as having less than the bank required time on the job or down payment etc.
+By having the tenant-buyer put down a sizable payment (the Option fee), you allow them to

-Make sure your rental price (the most important part of your pricing) is at market rent value and not above it.
+Make sure your rental price (the most important part of your pricing) is at market rent value

 Getting Higher-Than-Market Value....For Your Home